Reuh/anselme/README.md

 When executing a piece of Anselme code, it will not directly modify the global state (i.e. the values of variables used by every script), but only locally, in this execution.

-Right after reaching a checkpoint (line or decorator), Anselme will merge the local state with the global one, i.e., make every change accessible to other scripts.
+Right after reaching a checkpoint line, Anselme will merge the local state with the global one, i.e., make every change accessible to other scripts.

 ```
 $ main